kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - react-hot-toast: lightweight notifications for React.
 - lucide-react: implementation of the lucide icon library for react applications.
 - date-fns: modern JavaScript date utility library.
 - next-cloudinary: a community-built solution for using Cloudinary in a Next.js project.
-It includes tools like the CldImage component, social cards, and an upload widget.
+It includes tools like the `CldImage` component, social cards, and an upload widget.
 - @tanstack/react-table: headless UI for building powerful tables & datagrids for React. ([@tanstack/react-query](https://tanstack.com/query/latest/docs) is more popular.)
 - query-string: parse and stringify URL query strings.
 - recharts: chart library to help you to write charts in React.
 - stripe: access to the Stripe API from applications, and use [webhook](https://stripe.com/docs/webhooks) to get real-time updates.
+- react-quill: a React component that wraps Quill.js for both rich text editor and preview (with `readonly` props).
+- @mux/mux-node is a Mux API wrapper for Node projects to post a video.
+Note that this package uses Mux access tokens and secret keys and is intended to be used in server-side code only. @mux/mux-player-react to integrate [Mux](https://docs.mux.com) player into your web application.

 > Crash course from @traversymedia:
 > - Simple Next.js & React Authentication With **Clerk**: https://www.youtube.com/watch?v=RHFmsoiVtKE